 Health and Safety of Volunteers in Cuba

 The decision to travel is your responsibility.
 You are also responsible for your personal safety abroad.
 Here are a few insider points to help enable well-informed decisions along your travels.
-Cuba’s medical services are acceptable, although basic medicine and equipment are not always available to the foreign traveller.
+Cuba’s medical services are acceptable, although basic medicine and equipment are not always available to travelers.
 Knowing this, you should be prepared to bring along basic medicine as well as sufficient amounts of any required prescription medication; it is your responsibility to know whether or not your prescriptions are prohibited in Cuba.

-In the event that you should require medical assistance the Cira Garcia Hospital offers health services reserved for foreigners.
+In the event that you should require medical assistance, the Cira Garcia Hospital offers health services reserved for foreigners.
 International Servimed clinics provide emergency medical care and are located in many major tourist areas around the island.
-In most hospitals, guarantee of payment (or payment in cash) must be provided in advance.
+In most hospitals, a guarantee of payment (or payment in cash) must be provided in advance.
 Check with your insurance company for payment/reimbursement procedures.

 In general, Cuba is a very safe destination; Cuban cities are comparably as safe as the average American city.
 As with any location around the world, Cuba occasionally experiences petty crimes such as pickpocketing, particularly in the larger and crowded tourist areas.
 Cubans face serious consequences for interfering with tourists just as strongly as tourists are held accountable to the country’s local laws.